0xC0000054/gmic-8bf/Readme.md

 1. When a filter produces multiple output images the plug-in will prompt the user for a folder to copy them into.
 2. When a filter changes the image size the plug-in will prompt the user to save the resized image.

+#### Color Management

+The G'MIC-Qt preview image will be color managed if the 8bf plug-in host software provides the image color profile to its plug-ins.

+Note that there may still be some differences between the G'MIC-Qt filter preview and the output shown in the 8bf plug-in host.
+The G'MIC-Qt preview uses [Little CMS](https://github.com/mm2/Little-CMS) for color management, and the color management software used by the 8bf plug-in host may produce different colors.

 #### Photoshop Actions

-The plugin will show the name of the G'MIC effect and the Input Mode in the actions palette.
+The plug-in will show the name of the G'MIC effect and the Input Mode in the actions palette.

 ![Photoshop Actions palette](images/PhotoshopActions.png)